google/accompanist/docs/glide.md

 This painter loads the data passed in, using [Glide][glide], and then draws the resulting image.

 You can also customize the Glide [`RequestBuilder`](https://bumptech.github.io/glide/javadocs/4110/com/bumptech/glide/RequestBuilder.html) through the `requestBuilder` parameter.
-This allows usage of things like (but not limited to) transformations:
+This allows usage of things like (but not limited to) placeholder:

 ```kotlin
 import androidx.compose.foundation.Image